 Is it cheaper to convert currency in Australia or Thailand?

 Because exchange rates change so frequently, and every provider offers different rates it’s hard to say the cheapest way and place to exchange currency.

-How to buy Thai Baht before your trip
+Buying Thai Baht before your trip

 This is a convenient way to buy currency but you need some time.
 You can choose where to pick the order up from, and in some instances can get home delivery.
 When you order with Travelex, you can choose to order cash, a prepaid Travelex Money Card or both!

-Find the best currency exchange in your states CBD here.
+Find some of the best currency exchange options by location, here.

-How to buy currency in Thailand
+How to exchange currency in Thailand

 If you decide to buy your currency when you get to Thailand, the first thing you’ll need to do is make sure you have Australian dollars in cash.
 This way you can exchange it when you get there.